 Heat stress is one of the biggest health risks associated with heat waves.
 Hot weather places extra strain on your body as it tries to cool itself to its preferred temperature of 37C.
 Farmers working outside, or in farm buildings or sheds which have poor cooling methods, are at particular risk.
+Older people (aged 65 years and over) are at greater risk as your sense of thirst decreases and your kidneys are not as able to conserve body water as easily.
 There are three stages of heat stress: heat cramps, heat exhaustion and heat stroke.

-Heat stroke occurs when you become dehydrated and your body temperature rises above 40.5C.
-This is a medical emergency and can lead to death.
-If you work in a hot environment, or are fighting fires you should drink plenty of water, try to stay indoors during the hottest part of the day and develop a heat stroke prevention plan.
+Heat stroke is a medical emergency and occurs when you become dehydrated and your body temperature rises above 40.5C.
+Heat stroke is fatal in up to 80% of cases.
+If you work in a hot environment you should drink plenty of water, try to stay indoors during the hottest part of the day and develop a heat stroke prevention plan.

 References used for this topic page

 Australian Centre for Agricultural Health and Safety